Polarimetric compressed sensing with hollow, self-assembled diffractive films: Results

-Angle-dependent diattenuation (or polarization-sensitive losses) and phase retardance are confirmed with Mueller matrix diffractometry \cite{Arteaga_2017} [Fig. \ref{fig:Debye}(b)].
+To illustrate the polarization transformations of the film, we use Mueller matrix diffractometry, which shows the angle-dependent diattenuation (or polarization-sensitive losses) and retardance of the PANI-HS and PS arrays \cite{Arteaga_2017} [Fig. \ref{Debye}(b)].
 In these measurements, the Mueller matrix polarimeter images the rear focal plane of the 50x (0.95 NA) objective to obtain complete polarization-resolved maps of the directional distribution of light.
-The complete Mueller matrix for each image in Fig. \ref{fig:Debye}(b) is provided in Supporting Information Diffractometry Measurements (Fig. S3).
-The comparison of measurements that probe single crystals vs. grain boundaries across multiple crystals [Figs. \ref{fig:Debye}(b)i-ii] shows similar diattenuation and phase retardance.
+The complete Mueller matrix for each image in Fig. \ref{Debye}(b) is provided in the Supporting Information Diffractometry Measurements (Fig. S3). {The high magnitudes of diattenuation and retardance in PANI-HS indicate that the material exhibits strong polarization-selective properties and significant birefringence, which is less pronounced in the PS film.} The comparison of measurements that probe single crystals vs. grain boundaries across multiple crystals [Figs. \ref{Debye}(b)i-ii] shows similar diattenuation and retardance {patterns}.
 This symmetry of the diattenuation and retardance allows us to rule out stress-induced birefringence in the coating \cite{Plekhanov_2011}.
 Also, since similar trends are observed for single and multiple crystals, the birefringence is not associated with the grain boundaries or defects in the self-assembled films \cite{GlushkoThesis}.